Network Code on Cybersecurity

 Critical processes

-According to the NCCS, the list of Union-wide critical-impact processes will serve as the basis for designating critical-impact entities Art.
+According to the NCCS, the list of Union-wide critical-impact processes will be the basis for designating critical-impact entities Art.
 24(1), defining the scope of entity-level risk assessments Art.
-26(3)(a) and reporting estimated risk levels every three years Art.
-27(2)).
-It also plays a role in crisis management planning Art.
-41(9), and a provisional version may be issued to guide voluntary early compliance.
+26(3) and reporting of risk levels.
 Art.
-48(4)
+27 (2) It also plays a role in crisis management planning Art.
+41(9) and a provisional version may be issued to guide voluntary early compliance.
+Art.
+48 (4)

 Implications for upstream suppliers

-Responsibility for compliance with Art.
-33 requirements lies with the operator, not the supplier.
-However, operators must contractually and procedurally translate NCCS obligations into their procurement and supplier management processes.
-Consequently, upstream suppliers may be required to meet de facto compliance expectations, such as providing technical assurances, undergoing security certifications, or disclosing development procedures even though they are not directly regulated under the NCCS.
+Consequently, suppliers in the energy sector may be required to meet compliance expectations, such as providing technical assurances, undergoing security certifications, or disclosing development procedures even though they are not directly regulated under the NCCS.

 Incident reporting

 EU NCCS aligns with the reporting obligations under Art.
 23 EU NIS2 and introduces additional requirements for high-impact and critical-impact entities.
-Where a significant incident is reported under EU NIS2 (Art.
-23) and the notification includes the relevant information required by the NCCS, this satisfies NCCS reporting obligations.
+Where a significant incident is reported under Art.
+23 EU NIS2 and the notification includes the relevant information required by the NCCS, this satisfies NCCS reporting obligations.
 Art.
 38

 Additionally, each high-impact and critical-impact entity must, within twelve months after its identification and then every three years, submit a report to the competent authorities.
 Art.
 24(6) Art.
 27